Parts of Water/Description

 Supply and demand for irrigation water

-Water availability and demand in agriculture is simulated with LPJmL’s irrigation algorithm and an algorithm to simulate the operation of large reservoirs to supply water to irrigated areas (Biemans et al., 2013).
+Water availability and demand in agriculture is simulated with LPJmL’s irrigation module and an algorithm to simulate the operation of large reservoirs to supply water to irrigated areas (Biemans et al., 2013).

-The irrigation demand submodel (Figure Flowchart) is described in detail by Rost et al. (2008).
+The irrigation demand module (Figure Flowchart) is described in detail by Rost et al. (2008).
 Crop net irrigation demand is defined as the minimum atmospheric evaporative demand and the amount of water needed to fill the soil to field capacity.
-The irrigation withdrawal demand – the gross demand – is subsequently calculated as the product of the crop irrigation demand and a country-specific irrigation efficiency factor that reflects the type and efficiency of prevailing irrigation systems (Rost et al., 2008).
-The efficiency, i.e. the losses of withdrawn water during transport between withdrawal point and irrigated field depends on the type of conveyance system (e.g., open channel or pipeline).
+The irrigation withdrawal demand – the gross demand –is higher than the net water demand due to losses through evaporation, interception and conveyance.
 Thus, the quantity of water demanded by crops (water consumption) is always less than the quantity withdrawn (water use).
+This gross demand is calculated as the product of the crop irrigation demand and an irrigation efficiency that depends on the irrigation system (sprinker, surface or drip) that is allocated per country, as well as local soil characteristics (Jägermeyr et al., 2015).

 Irrigation water is extracted from the rivers and lakes in the grid cell or a neighbouring grid cell.
 If these local surface water sources cannot meet the total demand, water is extracted from nearby reservoirs, if available.
-Finally, water can be supplied from an unlimited source that can be interpreted as non-sustainable groundwater or water imported from another basin.
+Finally, there is an option to supply from an unlimited source that can be interpreted as non-sustainable groundwater extraction or water imported from another basin.
 By excluding these water sources in a series of model runs, irrigation water supply and crop production can be attributed to different water sources.

 Some 50% of global river systems are regulated by dams, most of which are in basins where there is irrigation and economic activity (Nilsson et al., 2005).
 The main purpose of approximately one-third of all large reservoirs is irrigation.
 Thus, in estimating agricultural water use, man-made reservoirs have to be taken into account.
 The reservoir operation module in LPJmL (Biemans et al., 2011) distinguishes three types of reservoirs: reservoirs used primarily for irrigation; reservoirs used primarily for other purposes (e.g., hydropower and flood control) but also for irrigation; and reservoirs not used for irrigation.
 Each type of reservoir is managed differently.
 The outflow of irrigation reservoirs follows the temporal pattern of irrigation demand, whereas the other reservoirs are intended to release equal quantities of water throughout the year.
 Water from irrigation reservoirs is supplied to downstream irrigated areas.